Brian Banks (film): Plot

 This seemingly succeeds, and Banks takes the tape to the Innocence Project.
-However, since Kennisha did not know she was being recorded, the evidence is inadmissible in court.
+However, since Kennisha did not know she was being recorded, the evidence is inadmissible in a California court.
 Brooks sends the tape to the media, causing public outcry at the injustice of Banks' situation.
-Banks' parole officer calls him and warns him that his contact with Kennisha is a parole violation, but gives him until his parole expires before reporting the violation and placing Banks back in prison.
+Banks' parole officer calls and warns him that his contact with Kennisha is a parole violation, but gives him until his parole expires before reporting the violation and placing Banks back in prison.

-Brooks approaches District Attorney Mateo (Jose Miguel Vasquez) and convinces him that Banks needs a new trial.
+Brooks approaches Mateo, the district attorney, and convinces him that Banks needs a new trial.
 Banks goes to court, but Kennisha refuses to testify and claims that Banks offered her $20,000 to say he didn't rape her on tape.
-Mateo and Brooks confront her and eventually get her to say on the record that her claim that Banks bribed her was a lie; this casts enough doubt on Banks' guilt to convince the judge to finally overturn Banks' conviction.
+Mateo and Brooks confront Kennisha and eventually get her to say on the record that Banks bribing her was a lie; this casts enough doubt on Banks' guilt to convince the judge to finally overturn Banks' conviction.

 Banks cuts off the ankle bracelet and heads to a local park, where he enjoys a game of football with some local children.
 The final narration reveals that Pete Carroll, a former University of Southern California coach who offered him a scholarship to USC during his high school days, invited him to try out for the Seattle Seahawks; failing to make the team due to his skills atrophying as a result of his extended time in prison, Banks trained hard over the next year and eventually was signed by the Atlanta Falcons.